Magnificent Obsession (1954 film)

-Magnificent Obsession is a 1954 American melodrama film directed by Douglas Sirk starring Jane Wyman and Rock Hudson.
-It is a remake of the 1935 film by the same name, starring Irene Dunne and Robert Taylor.
-Both are based on the 1929 novel Magnificent Obsession by Lloyd C. Douglas.
+Magnificent Obsession is a 1954 American melodrama film directed by Douglas Sirk and starring Jane Wyman, Rock Hudson, and Barbara Rush.
+It is a remake of the 1935 film, starring Irene Dunne and Robert Taylor.
+Both film versions are adapted from the 1929 novel Magnificent Obsession by Lloyd C. Douglas.

 Sirk sometimes claimed that the story was based distantly on the Greek legend of Alcestis.